 Yes.
 The Tiki Tide Cafe has a variety of popular lunch items, snacks and drinks for adults and children.

 For safety reasons, glass containers, coolers, ice chests as well as outside food and beverages of any kind are not permitted inside the park.
 Bottles brought into the water park for infants must be plastic.
 No eating or drinking is allowed in the pools or near the pool edge.
-Chewing gum, smoking and use of tobacco products is not allowed anywhere in the park.
+Chewing gum, smoking and use of tobacco products or e-cigarettes/vaporizers is not allowed anywhere in the park.

 WHAT SHOULD I WEAR?